Co-Founder and Executive Director

 After studying graphic design at N.C.
 State, Carrie returned for a second degree in tech communication, with a focus on science and the environment.

-By day, Carrie is in communications at EPA's Office of Research and Development in Research Triangle Park.
-In her off hours, you'll find her searching for new sushi spots and chasing squirrels with her rescue dog, Daisy.
+By day, Carrie works as a science writer in Research Triangle Park.
+On the weekends you’ll find her scouting out new sushi spots and chasing squirrels with her rescue pup, Daisy.

 Advocacy Committee Chair